Why you want their permission

 Explicit opt-in works best over implicit.
 Explicit means someone knowingly signed up for your email lists, and why, because they are genuinely interested.
-You acquire genuinely interested people with good content, copy, images — and also a genuine belief in what you’re providing to the people who are, or will become, your audience.
+You acquire genuinely interested people with good content, copy, images — and also a genuine belief in the product or service that you’re providing to the people who are, or will become, your audience.

 Permission marketing will improve your bottom-line and here are some of the reasons why:

 You don’t want to be like a spammer

 We already have too many spammers.
 They are causing issues with an otherwise much needed email service.
 Insure you don’t annoy people and insure you make a potential reader a long-term customer.
 Find people who choose to receive your email.